Plutonomicon/cardano-transaction-lib/doc/getting-started.md

 # Getting Started with CTL

 This guide will help you get started writing contracts with CTL.
-Please also see our guide [comparing CTL with Plutus/PAB](./plutus-comparison.md) which offers a more abstract overview of the project.

 **Table of Contents**
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->